CSYClubIIITK/CTF-Guide/src/forensics/steganography.md

-9\.
+### DeepSound

 All the techniques discussed until now involved the use of image files.
 What if we are given an audio file?
 One way to go about it is using DeepSound.
 It is a tool for windows that allow us to both hide and extract data.
 For our use we are only concerned with data extraction.&#x20;

 Install DeepSound in your windows system by visiting their official website by following the onscreen instructions.&#x20;